 For more kitchen splashback ideas, take a look at our design guide.

-5. Or opt for a gloss finish
+5. Or opt for a gloss finish for a contemporary kitchen

 Sleek, luxurious-looking surfaces are key to ultra-modern kitchens.
 This includes kitchen cabinets, which can work as part of a streamlined kitchen design if they match the other surfaces.